FinePrint

 Real Examples

-B Range — Doing It Right
+B Range — Above Average

 C Range — Industry Standard (Mediocre)